What happens if a wireless carrier stops paying cell tower rent?

 5. Early Termination and Decommissioning.

-Almost all wireless leases have early termination clauses (“escape clause”) that allow the tenant to cancel their leases with a 30-90 day notice.
-If you’ve received notice that your cell tower lease is going to be terminated early and the tower will be decommissioned.
-If you already received notice, there may not be much to save the terms of the lease, however, we can assist in making sure you’re provided with fair and accurate compensation.
+Almost all wireless leases include early termination clauses—often referred to as “escape clauses”—that allow the tenant to cancel the lease with 30-90 days’ notice.
+If you’ve received notice that your cell tower lease is being terminated early and the tower is being decommissioned, there may be little you can do to save the lease.

 Option to Terminate Cell Tower Rent